 Both waterpipes and cigarettes expose the smoker to ultrafine particles, which are not easily removed from the body or environment, polyaromatic hydrocarbons that are contained in "tar" that is present in the smoke, and enough nicotine to cause dependence.
 In sum, both users and bystanders breathe in compounds that cause lung inflammation, oxidative stress, higher counts of immune cells and other precursors to cancers, chronic obstructive pulmonary disease and cardiac dysfunction.

 Even herbal waterpipe smoking doesn't receive a clean bill of health, as these herbal products contain and deliver all of the same toxicants found in tobacco smoke except of course for nicotine.

 Researchers funded by Fogarty's International Tobacco and Health Research and Capacity Building Program were among the first to sound the alarm about waterpipes a decade ago.
 There are signs policymakers are starting to pay attention.
 "I'm getting calls right and left from regulators wanting to know more," Maziak said.
 Ideally, he added, all U.S. regulations for cigarettes would be extended to cover waterpipes as well.
 Currently, the U.S. has about 2,000 smoke-free laws, but very few include waterpipes.
-The Campaign for Tobacco-Free Kids notes although the FDA regulates cigarettes and some other tobacco products, it has no jurisdiction over hookahs.

 "Flavors in tobacco are doing a lot to spread this lethal form of tobacco use," said NIH grantee Dr. Thomas Eissenberg of Virginia Commonwealth University (VCU).
 "People say, 'There's no warning label on the packet so it must be safe.'
 We need the same kind of restrictions worldwide that are presently getting in place for cigarette smoking."